Minerva Mayor's Court

 Classification: Third Degree (M-3)

-Length of Imprisonment: up to 60 days
+Length of Imprisonment: Up to 60 days

 Fine: $0 – $500.00